DOML-Lang/DOML/README.md

 push32f     0.5                           ; Pushes 0.5f
 pushobj     1                             ; Pushes object from register 1
 set         System.Color::RGB.Normalised  ; Call RGB.Normalised on System.Color
-; Check if room for next parameters compsize    2                             ; If the current size is <= 2 push true else false panic       false                         ; Panic if top is false ; AgainSame.RGB.Hex new         System.Color                  ; Creates a new object from System.Color regobj      2                             ; Registers top object to register 2 push32i     16728192                      ; Pushes 16728192
+; AgainSame.RGB.Hex
+new         System.Color                  ; Creates a new object from System.Color
+regobj      2                             ; Registers top object to register 2
+push32i     16728192                      ; Pushes 16728192
 pushobj     2                             ; Pushes object from register 2
 set         System.Color::RGB.Hex         ; Call RGB.Hex on System.Color
-; Check if room for next parameters compsize    2                             ; If the current size is <= 2 push true else false panic       false                         ; Panic if top is false ; AgainSame.Name pushstr     "OtherName"                   ; Pushes "OtherName" pushobj     2                             ; Pushes object from register 2 set         System.Color::Name            ; Call Name on System.Color ; Check if room for next parameters compsize    0                             ; If the current size is <= 0 push true else false panic       false                         ; Panic if top is false ; Copy.RGB new         System.Color                  ; Creates a new object from System.Color regobj      3                             ; Registers top object to register 3
+; AgainSame.Name
+pushstr     "OtherName"                   ; Pushes "OtherName" pushobj     2                             ; Pushes object from register 2
+set         System.Color::Name            ; Call Name on System.Color
+; Copy.RGB
+new         System.Color                  ; Creates a new object from System.Color
+regobj      3                             ; Registers top object to register 3